Urban Agriculture and Food Production: Support and promote urban agriculture and local food production.

 Support for food-related businesses and entrepreneurial activity can grow the local economy by connecting people to productive livelihoods and building their skills, while also increasing the availability of healthy food for communities.
 The farmers markets of Minneapolis are an excellent example: In 2016 they provided a commercial marketplace for an estimated $10 million to $20 million in sales for more than 800 local food vendors, as well as numerous venues throughout the city for residents to purchase fresh produce and local food products.

 Economic growth is most powerful when it builds economic capacity in communities with the greatest need.
 Supporting food-related businesses can help build this economic capacity in a number of ways.
-For example, culturally specific food-related businesses can serve as an important economic entry point for new immigrant entrepreneurs and entrepreneurs of color..
-And improving healthy food access in under-resourced communities can help children and youth have the energy and focus to learn and grow, ultimately contributing to a productive, vibrant local economy.
+For example, culturally specific food-related businesses can serve as an important economic entry point,and continued means of income, for new immigrant entrepreneurs and entrepreneurs of color.
+And Improving healthy food access in under-resourced communities can help children and youth have the energy and focus to learn and grow, ultimately contributing to a productive, vibrant local economy.

 The City will seek to accomplish the following action steps to support and promote urban agriculture and local food production.

 - Identify ways to facilitate expansion of urban agriculture and distribution of fresh food in the city.

 - Support urban agriculture innovations that improve environmental systems and health.

 - Explore and support technical and design solutions for rooftop gardens.

 - Expand access to resources for urban agriculture producers and distributors.

 - Support communities’ food cultures as a community branding strategy.